 #2.
 Public Key Infrastructure

 In public key infrastructure, both encryptions are used like asymmetric and symmetric cryptography.
 Asymmetric encryption is applied to create connections then symmetric encryption will replace asymmetric encryption.
-Both types of encryption tasks named as public key cryptography, which is used to create a secure connection on the public internet.
+Both types of encryption tasks named as public-key cryptography, which is used to create a secure connection on the public internet.

 All HTTPS connections between clients and servers use both Asymmetric and Symmetric encryption, whereby Asymmetric encryption is used in establishing connections and then replaced by Symmetric encryption for the entire connection duration, which is also known as the session.

-Usually, there are pros and cons of each encryption method.
+Usually, there are pros and cons to each encryption method.
 However, symmetric encryption uses only a single key to encrypt and decrypt for data encryption hence, there are chances that hackers can intercept the session.
-In asymmetric encryption, both keys are used for encoding and decoding so, from security point of view, asymmetric encryption is reliable.
+In asymmetric encryption, both keys are used for encoding and decoding so, from a security point of view, asymmetric encryption is reliable.